jpserquina/coderbyte-connect4-kata/README.md

 create a solution that flows well and is readable.

 this specific challenge is **_not_** a good test of on-your-feet development IMO;
-the solution begs for one to know it beforehand, and off-by-one errors will eat into what little development time is given. if the scenario here was to emulate a high-stress coding session, then it would have achieved said goal, but doing this in the context of projects for the fintech space makes the
+the challenge begs for one to know the solution beforehand, and off-by-one errors will eat into what little development time is given. if the scenario here was to emulate a high-stress coding session, then it would have achieved said goal, but doing this in the context of projects for the fintech space makes the